A Childbirth Educator:

 Why Take A Prenatal Class?

-Your level of knowledge about pregnancy does not determine your degree of physical discomfort during labour and birth.
-Rather, it is your level of skills to prepare you for what to expect and how to cope, which will influence your experience of labour and birth.
+Knowledge about pregnancy and childbirth does not prevent pain during labour and birth.
+However, by preparing for what to expect and how to cope, you can influence how you feel about your experience of labour and birth.
 I am designing a prenatal education class that focuses on skill-building rather than teaching copious facts and downloading volumes of information.
 The skills you develop in critically assessing information, participating in decision-making, asserting yourself, and practicing coping techniques (meditation, breathing, visualization) can impact your physical, emotional, mental and spiritual experience of labour and birth.

 The benefit of learning to use assertive communication when speaking to health care providers is that it empowers you to be an informed decision-maker in your care, not only throughout pregnancy and labour, but beyond.
 Using assertive communication can improve your relationship with your health care provider and the support people around you.
 It can help to reduce anxieties or fears because you will feel confident in your own abilities to communicate your wishes and establish a trusting relationship with your health care provider.